ARM-software/arm-trusted-firmware/docs/process/faq.rst

 patches will be merged onto ``integration``, which will temporarily diverge from the release branch.
 The ``integration`` branch will be rebased onto ``master`` after the release, and then ``master`` will be fast-forwarded to ``integration`` 1-2 days later.
 This whole process could take up 4 weeks.
-Please refer the `release information`_ for code freeze dates.
+Please refer to the :ref:`Release Processes` document for code freeze dates.
 The TF maintainers will inform the patch owner if this is going to happen.

 It is OK to create a patch based on commits that are only available in ``integration`` or another patch set, rather than ``master``.
 There is a risk